Loaves and Fishes calls for shopper helpers

 “We’re looking for people who can help our clients shop in the pantry,” Lydia Kelley, executive director said.
 “We call them shopper helpers.
 They go around and kind of help [clients] decide what they want and kind of show them what their options are in each section of the pantry.”

 The arrangement also keeps food waste to a minimum.
-Kellee Platt, who has volunteered at Loaves and Fishes for 11 years, recalled a story told to her by a friend:
+Kellee Platt, who has volunteered at Loaves & Fishes for 11 years, recalled a story told to her by a friend:

 “She said she could always tell when it was food pantry days because the dumpster would be full of stuff,” Platt said.